No results found

 $$\frac{0.125}{1}×\frac{1000}{1000}=\frac{125}{1000}$$

-The greatest common factor of the numerator and the denominator is 125.
-Therefore, to simplify this fraction, we need to divide both the numerator and the denominator by 125:
+Next, find the greatest common factor of the numerator and the denominator, which is 125.
+To simplify this fraction, divide both the top and bottom values by 125:

 $$\frac{125\div125}{1000\div125}=\frac{1}{8}$$

-This is already a proper fraction.
-Therefore, no further simplification is required.
+Because this is already a proper fraction, no further simplification is required.

-Write an equation where the variable (e.g., x) equals the decimal number, with the recurring digits included only once.
-For example, if you have a decimal number \$5.61111\ldots=5.6\bar{1}\$, the equation should look as follows:
+Write an equation where a variable (e.g., x) equals the decimal number, writing out the repeating digits only once.
+For example, to convert the decimal number $5.61111\ldots=5.6\bar{1}$, set up the equation as follows:

 $$x=5.6\bar{1}$$

-Identify the number of digits in the repeating decimal group n, and multiply both sides of the equation with \${10}^n\$.
-In our case, there is only one repeating digit: 1.
-Therefore, both sides of the equation have to be multiplied by \${10}^1=10\$:
+Identify the number of digits in the repeating decimal group, n, and multiply both sides of the equation by ${10}^n$.
+In this example, there is only one repeating digit (1).
+Thus, multiply both sides by ${10}^1=10$:

 $$10x=56.1\bar{1}$$